jjackson19862017/Milestone4_Recipes/README.md

 Added some comments to the html pages to make it a little easier to see what does what.

 Also changed the slider for healthy, into a drop down list.

+### Changed Side Nav

+I decided to make the Side Navigation Bar, more appealing to the user on mobile devices.